 Fixed braces can rub the inside of your mouth during the first few days, creating some initial soreness.
 However, this will quickly improve and we can give you some wax to cover any troublesome areas while your mouth adapts.

-Invisalign isn’t suitable for every patient, but providing you’re a candidate for both options, Invisalign and clear braces both achieve excellent results.
+Invisalign isn’t suitable for every patient, but providing you’re a candidate for both options, Invisalign and clear braces can both achieve excellent results.
 To get the most from Invisalign, it’s important to wear your aligners for between 20 and 22 hours a day.
-If you don’t think that your willpower is up to the job, you might be better suited to fixed braces.
+If you don’t think that your willpower is up to the job, you may be better suited to fixed braces.

 Keeping your teeth clean and healthy during your orthodontic treatment is a big priority.
 With a little extra care and attention you can maintain excellent oral hygiene with both Invisalign and clear braces.
-Although, Invisalign will make the job much easier; you can simply remove your aligners to brush and floss your teeth as normal.
+Although, Invisalign will make the job much easier.
+You can simply remove your aligners to brush and floss your teeth as normal.